SvenLobbes/RaspberryPi-20x4-LCD/README.md

 To setup your own discord bot, using discord developer, look here: https://www.ionos.com/digitalguide/server/know-how/creating-discord-bot/

-The end result is seen here:
+The end result is seen here (maybe needs a bit of time to load):

 ![](demo.gif)